githubteacher/intro-december-2015/README.md

 ### References
 - Virtually every place you enter text on GitHub accepts Markdown.
 Not sure what that is?
-Checkt out [this introduction](https://guides.github.com/features/mastering-markdown/).
+Check out [this introduction](https://guides.github.com/features/mastering-markdown/).
 - Unsure how to start making changes to your project?
 We recommend a workflow we call [GitHub Flow](https://guides.github.com/introduction/flow/).